-The Environmental Sustainability Strategic Planning Group (ESSPG) meet once a term to review the progress of sustainability initiatives.
-The ESSPG also carries out the annual Management Review of the environmental management system (EMS).
+The Environmental Sustainability Strategic Planning Group (ESSPG) is a sub-committee of UEC.
+The group meet once a term to review the University's environmental performance and perform the annual Management Review of the University's environmental management system.
 The diverse nature of the University is well represented on the group with membership consisting of both staff and students.
 Members include representatives from professional services, academic departments, colleges, and other steering groups.